bantucaravan/Racial-Bias-in-Police-Use-of-Force-Multilevel-Model/README.md

 # Overview

 This repo includes code for a census tract level analysis of racial bias in uses of force by the Cincinnati police department.
 The analysis uses a multilevel model to allow for 'random effects' aka 'partial pooling' in the estimates for census tract level effects.
+The code includes data cleaning, modeling, and visualization.

 This analysis takes inspiration from Prof. Andrew Gelman's paper ["An Analysis of the New York City Police Department’s “Stop-and-Frisk” Policy in the Context of Claims of Racial Bias"](http://www.stat.columbia.edu/~gelman/research/published/frisk9.pdf).